Deep-fried Oreo: Preparation

-Before preparation, the cookies are frozen for 3 hours.
-To begin, the oil is preheated to 350 degrees Fahrenheit.
-After that, the buttermilk pancake mix is stirred with the water in a mixing bowl to make the batter.
-The cookies are fully coated in the batter and then deep fried until golden brown.
-The cookies are removed from the oil and placed on a sheet pan with paper towels to drain away excess oil.
-The tops of the deep-fried Oreos are then dusted with powdered sugar.

 Variations

 Numerous variations of deep-fried Oreos have been derived from the typical recipe since its debut, including bacon deep-fried Oreos (deep-fried Oreos which are wrapped in slices of bacon); deep-fried Oreo ice cream, in which ice cream covered with egg mixture and crushed Oreo cookies is deep fried; and deep-fried Oreo burgers, which take the form of a deep-fried Oreo within a burger (including the patty) alongside other fillings, such as bacon.

 Reception

 In 2013, the deep-fried Oreo won the Annual Big Tex Choice in the State Fair of Texas.

 Popular culture

 Deep-fried Oreos were also introduced on TV shows and viral videos by some celebrities.
 In 2012, a popular Taiwanese variety show by the name of Kangsi Coming also publicized the deep-fried Oreo.
 In the programme, an American talked about deep-fried Oreos, referring to it as one of the most popular foods in Taiwanese night markets.

 In 2013, on The Jay Leno Show, Kim Kardashian cooked deep-fried Oreos with Guy Fieri and said about it: "It's like a once-a-year snack."